develop-me/bootcamp--week-05--tooling/challenges/03/06-minify-js.md

 1) Check console for JS errors, if there are any probably problems, fix them

 1) Setup a watch task for JS files to run entire JS file build pipeline on change

+1) Explore the use of gulp.parallel() to have your CSS and JS files being watched for changes in the same task.
+[More info](https://fettblog.eu/gulp-4-parallel-and-series/)